KINLOCH CASTLE

 SOUTH FACING PAVILION AND STOVE FERNERY

 30 ft.
-6 inches long including 9 inch block retaining wall.
+6 inches in overall length including 9 inch block retaining wall all round.

 There is no evidence alligators were kept, but I was told by former islander Jim Smith there was a heated snake pit between the castle and walled garden,